Null-knight/Legal_Document_Simplification_and_Rights_Advisor-Maj1/README.md

 ollama pull llama3.1:8b
 ```

-(Replace with the model configured by your project if different.)
+(Replace with the model configured by your necessity if different.)

 7. Start the Ollama service: